01king-ori/Delani/README.md

 # Delani
-This a fantastic website which showcases delani studio which is an online studio of where one can know more about the online studio
+This a fantastic website which showcases delani studio which is an online studio of where one can know more about the online studio.
 # description
 This is a simple website showcases an online studio which is called Delani  studios
 # author